farheenfahim100/farheenfahim100/README.md

 # Academics and Modules 📓

-I am in my second year at the moment, and below is a list of all of the modules I have completed so far:
+I am in my third year at the moment, and below is a list of all of the modules I have completed so far:

 ## Year 1 Modules: